MSCI-245-342/lab-hw-basicbooks/instructions.md

 + How to return a simple HTML page
 + How to return data from the database
 + How to POST an HTML FORM and view the data in Rails
++ How to implement CRUD operations.
++ How to generate links using `link_to`.
++ How to deploy to production on Heroku.

 ## Lab and Homework